dmulholl/argspp/readme.md

-# Optional
+# Options

-Optional is a minimalist argument-parsing library for C++.
+Options is a minimalist argument-parsing library for C++.

 #### Features